ten0s/ten0s.github.io/_posts/2022-07-01-debugging-dll-loading.md

 ## Prerequisites

-1. Some application fails to load due to DLL(s) loading error
+1. Some application fails to load due to DLL(s) loading error.

 2. You know where to get the missing DLL(s) from.
 For example, MSYS2/MinGW64/GTK DLLs, see [Example](#example)

 3. You have
 [Debugging Tools for Windows](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/debugger-download-tools) already installed.
-If not, install them otherwise.

 ## Debugging algorithm